iamjayshakur/datavisualization-fall2021/assignment4.md

 ## MY 3 QUESTIONS:

-- Which year (from 1960 to 2020) had the most number of single mothers?
+### - Which year (from 1960 to 2020) had the most number of single mothers?

+2012 is the year with the highest number of single mothers and it happens to be the last year before the number begins to decrease.

-- Which year (from 1960 to 2020) had the least number of single mothers?
+### - Which year (from 1960 to 2020) had the least number of single mothers?

+1960 had the least number of single mothers (based on the 1960 census.

-- What is thre change overtime (comparing 1960 to 2020)
+### - What is thre change overtime (comparing 1960 to 2020)
-      - What factors could have possibly contirbuted to this decrease/increase? (a story question possibly)
+      - What factors could have possibly contirbuted to this decrease/increase? (a story question possibly) from 1960 to

 ### 3. Write a sample headline and nut graf based on the most interesting of the three questions.

 ## HEADLINE:
 2012 was the peak of single motherhood in the U.S., with the number dropping every year since then